Ecliptia/moonlink.js/docs/content/index.md

   ---
   title: LavaSrc Plugin
   icon: lucide:radio
-  description: Adds support for Spotify, Apple Music, and Deezer (with native playback), allowing your bot to play music from the most popular streaming services.
+  description: Adds **Lavalink-side** support for Spotify, Apple Music, and Deezer, allowing your bot to play music from the most popular streaming services via your Lavalink server.
   ---
   ::